Narmadha04/Streaming-process/README.md

 ```sh
 docker network ls
 ```
+Consume messages from Kafka to verify that the connector is working.
+>[!TIP]
+>Kafka cat, also known as kcat, is a command-line utility that allows users to interact with Apache Kafka topics.

-Consume messages from Kafka to verify that the connector is working replace with your network name which you can find from the output of the previous command:
+Replace with your network name which you can find from the output of the previous command:

 ```sh
 docker run --tty --network network_name confluentinc/cp-kafkacat kafkacat -b kafka:9092 -C -f '%s\n' -t postgres.public.table_name